 Let’s arrange the menu, the venue, the seating for today’s installment in Good.
 Food.
-Stories.’ ongoing series of Hamilton-inspired cocktails—Mr. Jefferson, welcome home.
-Find more Hamilton-inspired gifts, including enamel pins, stickers, and greeting cards at the The Casey BarberSHOP.
+Stories.’ ongoing series of Hamilton-inspired drinks.
+Mr. Jefferson, welcome home.

 If I made a Thomas Jefferson cocktail based on every one of the historically significant moments he was involved in over the course of his lifetime, it would be something like a mille-feuille mind eraser, layer upon layer with accomplishments, schemes, and travails.

 In his own way, the man was non-stop, a Founding Father who was present from the birth of the new nation through the first rumblings of Manifest Destiny.